nargesbh/nargesbh.github.io/_pages/about.md

 These experiences have not only affirmed my passion but have also fueled my determination to pursue these domains vigorously in the future.

-## A Journey of Exploration

-This website is more than a digital presence; it's an open invitation to join me on a journey of exploration and discovery.
-Together, we'll navigate the dynamic landscape of computer science, pushing boundaries, and uncovering the endless possibilities that lie ahead.

 Thank you for visiting, and I look forward to sharing my exciting adventures with you.